qumeqa/nova/README.md

 ### Install Nova UI

-Once Sine is installed, you can install Nova UI through the Sine marketplace or manually copy the mod files to your Firefox profile's `chrome/` folder
+Once Sine is installed, you can install Nova UI through the Sine marketplace